moryhassid/moryhassid/README.md

 Hi there,

 My name is Mory,
-Here on Github I'll be showcasing my projects.
+and I'm thrilled to showcase my projects here.
-I have deep love for computer games, therefore I decided to code few fun and entertaining games.
+I have a deep love for computer games, which inspired me to develop a few fun and entertaining ones using Python.

 If you would like to get know me better.
 Feel free to contact me: